HASPIMA/comp-visual-hpintom/2025-04-23_taller1_transformaciones/README.md

 * Export as an animated GIF using `imageio`

 > [!TIP]
-> Optional: Display the resulting matrix of each transformation and how it changes over time
+> Display the resulting matrix of each transformation and how it changes over time

 ### Results for python